New Garage Door Openers, Remotes and Installation

 • Jackshaft Opener/Operator

 An ideal choice when overhead clearance or high ceilings are an issue.
 These mount on the wall next to your door as opposed to above it.
-A jackshaft opener run quiet and are very durable, but do tend to be more expensive than other types of drives.
+A jackshaft opener runs quiet and is very durable, but do tend to be more expensive than other types of drives.

 When Do I Need to Replace My Existing Garage Door Motor?